Around the Road in 8 Days – Iceland Ring Road Itinerary

 Stop 4: Horseback Riding In The Icelandic Countryside

 Here’s your opportunity to ride genuine Icelandic Horses, the only type allowed in the country.
 I went riding with Hestasport, located about 2 hours west of Goðafoss.
-Tarah and I opted for the Country Ride, which took 2 hours and was fine for both my total amateur horse riding status and her experienced status.
+I opted for the Country Ride, which took 2 hours and was fine for both my total amateur horse riding status and my travel companion’s experienced status.

 Even with my relative inexperience riding horses, I was still able to experience the tölt, a gait unique to Icelandic horses.
 It’s a fast-paced but smooth trot, but it still left my thighs bruised afterwards!
 Despite the soreness, I still loved the ride and it was certainly a unique experience.
 As a bonus, I’m usually MASSIVELY allergic to horses and had way fewer issues with the Icelandic horses for some reason!